fatiando/fatiando/doc/install.rst

 <http://docs.python.org/3.4/howto/pyporting.html>`__,
 it does take work.
 And work takes time.
-And my time is quite limited at the moment.
+Unfortunately, my time is quite limited at the moment and I can't work as much as I'd like on Fatiando.
-For the time being, I choose to spend my time improving the functionality of Fatiando.
+For the time being, I choose to spend my time improving the functionality of Fatiando first.
-In the future, the need to support both versions might arise and I hope I have help to do that when the time comes.
+In the future, the need to support both versions might arise and, hopefully, I'll have help to do that when the time comes.

 So, for the moment, **Fatiando is tested and works on Python 2.7**.